British consumers hampered by rising prices ahead of Brexit talks

 Over the three months to February, total non-food sales fell by 0.2 per cent, the first fall over a three-month period in more than five years, the BRC said.

-Credit card company Barclaycard reported a similar trend as it said discretionary purchases slowed for a fifth month, with Britons having to spend more on food, fuel and other essentials.
+Barclaycard reported a similar trend as it said discretionary purchases slowed for a fifth month, with Britons having to spend more on food, fuel and other essentials.

 Official consumer price inflation has risen to near the Bank of England’s 2 per cent target.
 Many economists think it will hit 3 per cent this year.